mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 print(num)  # 9, the last value of the loop.
 ```

+This is not the case in a list comprehension, as the variable(s) used in the loop(s) inside a list comprehension are not available outside of the list comprehension.
+The example below shows that trying to access `num` outside of the list comprehension leads to a `NameError`, because the variable `num` isn't defined:

 ```py
 squares = [num ** 2 for num in range(10)]

 print(num)  # NameError, the variable `num` doesn't exist.
 ```

-Because the construct of a list comprehension does not have side-effects by nature, if you need to use a loop to create side-effects, you should _not_ use a list comprehension.
+Because the construct of a list comprehension does not have side effects by nature, there is a convention that you shouldn't use code that creates side effects inside a list comprehension.
 List comprehensions should be used solely for the purpose of creating new lists by transforming data from other iterables.